noaeisnkut/k8s-task/app/README.md

-# Kubernetes Application Deployment with Terragrunt, ArgoCD, and GitHub Actions
+# Kubernetes Application Deployment with Terragrunt,jenkins

 This repository contains both application code and deployment tools used to manage applications running on Kubernetes clusters.
 It integrates infrastructure provisioning, GitOps synchronization, and CI/CD automation using a unified workflow.